micahbrich/git-trello/readme.md

 $ git trello https://trello.com/c/BoScVvVA/209-intro-to-ruby-data-types-variables
 ```

-Running that without any arguments will warn you that you need a URL.
-Running that with a URL that isn't a Trello card will warn you that you need a valid URL.
-Running it in a repo that isn't our `wdi` repo will also warn you that you're not in the right repo.
+- Running that without any arguments will warn you that you need a URL.
+- Running that with a URL that isn't a Trello card will warn you that you need a valid URL.
+- Running it in a repo that isn't our `wdi` repo will also warn you that you're not in the right repo.
+- If for some reason you're running it from a branch other than `master`, it'll checkout `master` first (but not stash any changes, so keep that in mind)

 That's really it.
 I just figured the labor of creating branches & folders and manually copy & pasting from Trello & our templates could be probably be done better with a little script.